A rich and vibrant Spanish program.

 Spanish majors and minors study a rich offer of cultural and social topics with faculty from Spain, Argentina, Chile, and the United States.

-Classes include language, literature, film and visual media, art history, current events and politics, linguistics, translation, gender studies, and more.
+Classes include language and culture, literature, film, art history, current events and politics, linguistics, translation, gender studies, and more.

 Learning outside the classroom

 - Off-campus programs in Spain and Latin America